 and where the first four $\phi_i$'s are the component fields of the SM Higgs doublet \eqref{E:HiggsDoubletSM}.
 Again, the simplest determining equations include

 which implies that $\eta^k$ is affine in the scalar fields,

 Similar to the SM+S, the determining equations include

-so $\eta^1,\ldots,\eta^6$ are independent of the gauge-field variables $y_j$.
-Here $y_j$ denotes the full set of field variables; for $j\le 6$ we have $y_j\equiv \phi_j$, while $y_j$ with $j\ge 7$ are the gauge-field variables.
+so $\eta^1,\ldots,\eta^6$ are independent of the gauge field variables $y_j$.
+Here $y_j$ denotes the full set of field variables; for $j\le 6$ we have $y_j\equiv \phi_j$, while $y_j$ with $j\ge 7$ are the gauge field variables.
 In any case, we restrict attention to scalar symmetries only and therefore do not consider gauge-field-dependent generators.

 Then, substituting \eqref{E:etaAffineSM2S} into the determining equations and solving only the subset that is independent of the potential parameters (i.e.\ contains no parameters from $V$) yields

 where, at this stage,